Rates

 Rider Expectations and Responsibilities: Riding and working with horses takes tremendous discipline and dedication.
 Academy students are expected to seek excellence and practice good horsemanship at all times.
 Time for tacking and cool down is included in your lesson.
 Please help keep wash stalls swept Please take care in maintaining the tack.
 If tack is dirty, rags and leather cleaner are always on hand Becoming an accomplished rider can take decades.
 Some lessons will be more challenging than others.
 Ring conditions, weather conditions, and the mood of both the rider and the horse can all be factors that affect lessons.
 All riders also need to understand the risks associated with riding.
 It is a sport not unlike down hill skiing in terms of the level of coordination and physical condition required to excel in riding hunter jumpers.
 All riders will eventually have a fall.
 You must decide for yourself if that is a risk you are willing to assume.

-WHAT LEVEL RIDER ARE YOU?
+WHAT LEVEL RIDER

 Becoming a good rider involves repetition.
 The skills listed for each level requires hours of practice over and over.
 Riders will work on each level 12 to 24 months before moving to the next level.
 Everyone progresses at a different rate.
 Level 1 riders must be able to perform ring figures posting trot on correct diagonal, without stirrups and ride 4 lessons in a row without being reminded to keep heel down before cantering.
 All level 1 skills need to be strong before moving to Level 2.
 There are no short cuts for mastering the material.